deep-river/python-MQTT/README.md

-# school-projects
+# python-MQTT
-personal projects, mostly in Python.
+A personal project using paho MQTT and PyQt5.
+Simple chat tool.